-- 2. For switch communication with a remote management station, such as the IBM Director server, through the management module external Ethernet port, the switch module internal network interface and the management module internal and external interfaces must be on the same subnet. - External Network Interface (eth0) This is the interface for the remote management and console port. - Interface Select Enabled (the default) to use the Ethernet connection. - DHCP Select one of the following choices: - DHCP with rollover to static (this is the default). - DHCP only - Static only - Hostname (Optional) This is the IP host name you want to use for the management module (maximum of 63 characters). - Static IP configuration You need to configure this information only if DHCP is disabled. - IP address The IP address for the management module.
+- If you plan to use redundant management modules and want both to use the same IP address, disable DHCP and configure and use the static IP address (the IP configuration information will be transferred to the redundant management module automatically when needed).
+Otherwise, configure the DHCP setting as you prefer.
+You need to configure the static IP address only if DHCP is disabled. - IP address The IP address for the management module.
 The IP address must contain four integers from 0 to 255, separated by periods, with no spaces or consecutive periods.
 The default setting is 192.168.70.125. - Subnet mask The subnet mask must contain four integers from 0 to 255, separated by periods, with no spaces.
 The default setting is 255.255.255.0 - Gateway address The IP address for your network gateway router.
-The gateway address must contain four integers from 0 to 255, separated by periods, with no spaces. - Internal Network Interface (eth1) This interface communicates with the network-interface switch modules, such as Ethernet or Fibre Channel.
+The gateway address must contain four integers from 0 to 255, separated by periods, with no spaces.